 Week 3 - Careers in Higher Education - research, teaching and professional roles

 Week 4 - Job search, CVs, applications and interviews within and beyond HE.

 During March 2021, researchers from across UK institutions will be encouraged to engage with the course and similar online discussions at their own institutions, so there will be other researchers online, adding comments, experiences and suggestions.

 Now - register to be part of the cohort.
 You will then be sent details, including how to register for the course, a more detailed timetable, and invitations to the meetings.

-Course start - Week 1 will begin on 1st March and 1st September.
+Course start - Week 1 will begin on 6th October.
 Enrol on the online course and start on Week 1 of the course content.

 Session 1 (end of Week 1) - welcome and online discussion about Week 1 content.

 Session 2 (end of Week 2) - online discussion after completing Week 2 content.

 Session 3 (end of Week 3) - online discussion after completing Week 3 content.